Lab Leak: Could Smallpox Come Back?

 Chickenpox?

-She also has cystitis, and the doctor prescribes antibiotics for that.
+She also has cystitis. and the doctor prescribes antibiotics for that.

 A couple of days later, the rash is much worse.
+She sees a second doctor.

 Maybe an allergic reaction to the antibiotic?

-and Janet's condition gets worse and worse.
+He prescribes a different antibiotic.
+Days go by, and Janet's condition gets worse and worse.

+She sees a third doctor.
 This doctor calls the infectious diseases unit at the hospital.

 I don't think it's chickenpox, she says.
+But I'm stumped.

 Can one of your infectious disease specialists visit her home and take a look?

 We don't do home visits, say the hospital.
+That's the policy.

 Well, unless it's smallpox.

+No chance of that, says Janet's doctor.
 She hasn't been out of the country for five years.

 The hospitals send an ambulance, and Janet is admitted to the infectious diseases unit.
+The specialist there takes a close look at Janet and makes some notes.

 Vesicular rash, most pronounced on the face.
+Lesions half a centimetre.

 White fluid.

-More advanced lesions with darkened centres.
+More advanced lesions with darkened centers.

 No lesions in the mouth.
+Febrile.

 Question mark.

-Drug reaction.
+Drug reaction?

 Then,